 Once the rice is coated in a sweet sheath, you simply serve it with a large diced or sliced mango, and that’s all there is to it.

-Its colours vibrant and flavour memorable, mango sticky rice is up there with some of the best desserts in the world.
+Its colors vibrant and flavor memorable, mango sticky rice is up there with some of the best desserts in the world.

 Mochi ice cream is seriously mind-blowing.
 From the magnificent minds in Japan, you can find it all across Southeast Asia.
 I first tried it in Vietnam.